statOmics/TargetDecoy/README.md

 BiocManager::install("TargetDecoy")
 ```

-The latest development version of **TargetDecoy** can alaso be installed
+The latest development version of **TargetDecoy** can also be installed
 from [GitHub](https://github.com/statOmics/TargetDecoy) with:

 ``` r